samsaara/agentic_job_search/README.md

 If you wish to go with local LLM inferencing approach:
 1. install ollama
 2. pull a model of your choice
-3. populate the corresponding values in your `.env`.
+3. populate the corresponding values in your `creds.yaml`.
 4. run `ollama serve` to get the server running.
    - Most likely the server will be listening at `http://localhost:11434`.
 Check the logs and update this in the `.env` too